15 Effective Home Remedies For Oral Thrush

 Oral thrush is a fungal infection that affects people of all ages.
 However, you can minimize it with a few home remedies for oral thrush.
-The condition mostly occurs due to by pH imbalance in your mouth.
+The condition mostly occurs due to a pH imbalance in your mouth and poor oral health.
 However, oral thrush may also indicate an underlying medical condition.

 It is often treated with medications, but some home remedies can help manage the symptoms.
 This article lists the best home remedies for oral thrush, its causes, and prevention tips.
 Take a look.